Don’t Turn Your Back on the Dogs!

 Oddly, I felt some relief that they found something and know I wasn’t just being dramatic.
 Broken bone.
 I’ll add that to my warrior chest.
 I didn’t have a cavity filled until in my early twenties and no stitches or surgery until forty-seven, the year of cancer.
 Now, I add a broken bone at fifty-four.

 “So, to confirm this we can order a CT scan tonight or you can wait and have a scan in seven days.
-When you leave here, we want you to follow up with your primary care physician tomorrow.
+We want you to follow up with your primary care physician tomorrow.
 Either way, you’ll have a CT scan in a week.”

 “Will my care be different?”